Protein Pumpkin Oatmeal

 - ½ ripe banana, sliced

-- ¼ cup pumpkin puree (canned or fresh)
+- ¼ cup canned pumpkin or homemade pumpkin puree, canned or fresh

 - ¼ cup liquid egg whites or 2 egg whites from whole eggs